lsdvaibhav/lsdvaibhav/README.md

 ## Hi 👋 I am Vaibhav Kharatmal

 I am a developer who is passionate about stuff like Bussiness Intelligence and Data Science.
 Few tech that I enjoy working in, Python, C++, and  AWS.
-I play football and re-design  social media UI.
+I play football.

 - 👨🏽‍💻 Currently working in Data Science ,Machine learning, competitive coding, data structures and algorithms.
 - 🤝 Open for collaborations in deep learning, analytics and data science.